UK competition regulator seeks comment on Sainsbury's/Asda deal

 Interested parties have until June 4 to respond.

-Last month’s 7.3 billion pounds ($9.87 billion) cash and shares deal will see Sainsbury’s combine with Asda to overtake Tesco (TSCO.L) as Britain’s biggest supermarket group.
+Last month’s 7.3 billion pounds ($9.87 billion) cash and shares deal will see Sainsbury’s combine with Asda to overtake Tesco as Britain’s biggest supermarket group. ($1 = 0.7399 pounds) (Reporting by James Davey; editing by Sarah Young)